aysenurozbay/ai-logo-creator/README.md

 📌 Deployment Status

 The project is fully implemented on the frontend and backend, but Firebase Functions could not be deployed due to a manifest version error.
-The backend code runs locally without issues, but the cloud deployment is pending.

 ![App Screenshots](./src/assets/hexa.png)

 # Hexa